DOI-ONRR/doi-extractives-data/_communities/elko-and-eureka.md

 <h3><a name="produ" class="communities_content-heading js-comm_section">Production</a></h3>

-Nevada is in the midst of the biggest gold boom in US history, which began in 1981 and has produced over 240 million ounces, often from public lands.
+Nevada is in the midst of the biggest gold boom in U.S. history, which began in 1981 and has produced over 240 million ounces, often from public lands.
 This surge in production is largely the result of discovering sediment-hosted deposits that contain microscopic gold particles.[^7] These deposits occur when gold is deposited quickly and disseminated into the surrounding rock.

 The two major gold-mining companies driving this development are Newmont Mining Corporation and Barrick Gold Corporation, which operate both open-pit and underground mining operations.[^8] In 2012, gold production in Elko and Eureka counties totaled 2,474,623 ounces.[^9] In Eureka County, the top-producing mine was the Eastern Nevada Operations (Newmont), while the Meikle Mine (Goldstrike – Barrick Corporation) led production in Elko County.